KharitonovPS/ms-personnel-modules/person-service/README.md

 The controller uses validation annotations for input data and handles exceptions by returning appropriate error responses.
 It also converts between `Person` entities and `PersonDTO` objects using the `PersonDTOMapper` class.

-The controller includes exception handling for `PersonNotFoundException` and `PersonNotCreatedException`.
+The controller includes exception handling for PersonNotFoundException.
+This exception handling is managed by a ControllerAdvice.

+Integration tests have been added using the Testcontainers PostgreSQL container.
+Requests are sent via HTTP to the API using the PersonClient.
+Additionally, unit tests have been written where, instead of the client, the WebApplicationContext and MockMvc are used.